kevinweber/inline-comments/readme.txt

 == Frequently Asked Questions ==

-= Why should you use Inline Comments? =
+= Why should I use Inline Comments? =
 * Inline Comments are an innovative approach on how to display comments.
 * It’s simply different from „traditional“ comments you see on every website.
 * Commentators can better refer to specific paragraphs/statements in an article.